Trump calls for ceasefire in Turkey's Syria strikes, pledges sanctions | DW | 14.10.2019

 "Anyone who wants to assist Syria in protecting the Kurds is good with me, whether it is Russia, China, or Napoleon Bonaparte.
 I hope they all do great, we are 7,000 miles away!" he added.

-In his online posts, he also thanked Fox News contributor Katie Pavlich for her claim that Washington's European allies "didn't step in to deal with" the "Islamic State" group.
+In his online posts, he also thanked Fox News contributor Katie Pavlich for her claim that Washington's European allies "didn't step in to deal with" the "Islamic State" (IS) jihadi group.

 "Now, Angela Merkel of Germany is finally stepping up and telling Turkey to back off," Pavlich was quoted by Trump as saying.

-Trump then slammed European countries for rejecting to take in former "Islamic State" members as prisoners.
+Trump then slammed European countries for rejecting to take in former IS members as prisoners.

 "They probably figured the US would bear the tremendous cost as always."